How to Setup Django + Starter Template

 Installing Django

-Run the following command to install django inside your venv
+Run the following command to install Django inside your virtual environment:

 pip3 install django

-Freeze the requirements to keep track of the installed packanges.
+Freeze the requirements to keep track of the installed packages:

 pip3 freeze > requirements.txt